 Librarians have discovered that students benefit most from hands-on library instruction when their professors provide clearly developed research assignments, prior to the library instruction session.
 In order to best address information literacy learning objectives, it is highly recommended that a library research assignment is assigned in conjunction with the library instruction session.
 To arrange for specialized library instruction, contact a liaison librarian to discuss library-related assignments.
 Faculty may also submit requests through our library instruction form.

 In order to maximize the effectiveness of library instruction, the following guidelines are suggested:

-Throughout the year, and by request, librarians are available to provide specialized workshops on topics such as RefWorks, E-books, using digital images, and more.
+Throughout the year, and by request, librarians or research tutors are available to provide specialized workshops on topics such as RefWorks, E-books, using digital images, and more.
 For further information, contact your liaison librarian or submit your request through firstname.lastname@example.org.

 Opportunities for individual consultation with research librarians are available to all students and faculty.
 Make an appointment with a research librarian for individualized assistance with research papers, senior projects, theses and more.
 To make arrangements, please stop by the Information Desk in Burke Library or request an appointment through our convenient research appointment request form.

-Through the HILLgroup, research librarians, instructional technologists and other academic support partners provide collaborative course support to help students develop multimodal learning and presentation skills.
-Explore the wide range of possibilities for your courses through HILLgroup’s Technology in Teaching Showcase.
+Research librarians and instructional technologists are here to provide collaborative course support to help students develop multimodal learning and presentation skills.
+Explore the wide range of possibilities for your courses through our Technology in Teaching Showcase.